aliascash/alias-wallet-archive/README.md

 Additionally, you'll need the native C/C++ compiler for your platform and the basic dependencies needed for any kind of development.
 Because of Qt Webengine cross compiling is currently not possible:

- * macOS - Xcode with clang
+ * macOS - Xcode with Command Line Tools and clang, QTs QMAKE
- * Windows - MSVC
+ * Windows - [vcpkg](https://github.com/Microsoft/vcpkg) and MSVC, QTs QMAKE
  * Linux - GCC

 ### Windows